mdupillier/HelloWorlds/HelloWorldHtml.md

 Source: https://en.wikipedia.org/wiki/HTML

 Lets try to summarize it from a pragmatic noob coder point of view.
-Wanna learn programming ?
-HTML is the language you must start with!
-Not only because it is the "cornerstone technology" for web development but because you need nothing else than a text editor and a web browser to run HTML scripts.
-You can do that on Windows, Linux, Mac, Android without installing anything on your computer.
+Wanna learn programming ? _HTML is the language you must start with!_ Not only because it is the "cornerstone technology" for web development but because you need nothing else than a text editor and a web browser to run HTML scripts.
+You can do that on Windows, Linux, Mac, Android _without installing anything on your computer_.
 Last but not least, you even do not need an internet connexion!
 Fabulous, Amazing, Crazy :p !

 ##Hello World (s) dot com in 5 Steps: